lozarcher/eventapp-android/README.md

 # eventapp-android
 ## Festival Android app

-This repository is currently set up for two festival apps, shown below.
+This project is is currently responsible for two festival apps in the Play Store, shown below.
 The theme is chosen at build time by selecting the appropriate build variant.

 ### Surbiton Food Festival